Methodology

 What ALCUB3 Impact is prepared to stand behind right now.

-- PFAS is treated as a risk indicator, not a definitive tap-water claim.
+- PFAS and contamination indicators are treated as risk signals, not definitive tap-water claims.

-- Observatory signals summarize broader analysis and monitoring work, not proof that every modeled variable is directly measured.
+- Observatory signals summarize public imagery and model-assisted analysis, not proof that every modeled variable is directly measured.